7shi/HierArch/README.md

 # HierArch

-A code editor for C#, hierarchically organized in a tree
+A text editor hierarchically organized in a tree